Thank you for your interest in Wisconsin Lutheran College!

 Wisconsin Lutheran College is an Equal Opportunity Employer and does not unlawfully discriminate in its policies, procedures, or practices on the basis of race, sex, color, national origin, disability, age, or status as a disabled veteran or veterans of the Vietnam era.

-Please have the candidate send a cover letter discussing background, qualifications, interests, and teaching philosophy in the context of a confessional Lutheran liberal arts college; curriculum vitae; and three letters of recommendation including one letter from the candidate's pastor discussing personal qualities via email to the Office of the Provost at joni.panitzke@wlc.edu.
+Qualified candidates should send a cover letter discussing background, interests, and teaching philosophy in the context of a confessional Lutheran liberal arts college; curriculum vitae; and three letters of recommendation, discussing personal qualities via email to the Search Committee Chair, Prof. Karen Fischer (karen.fischer@wlc.edu) and to the Office of Human Resources (human.resources@wlc.edu).
+Review of candidates will continue until the position is filled.

 Wisconsin Lutheran College is an Equal Opportunity Employer and does not unlawfully discriminate in its policies, procedures, or practices on the basis of race, sex, color, national origin, disability, age, or status as a disabled veteran or veterans of the Vietnam era.